What is Your Insurance Company's Agenda?

-The insurance companies frequently bank on you doing nothing, and hire high powered lawyers and lobbyists to advance their agenda.
+The insurance companies or corporate defendants frequently bank on you doing nothing, and hire high powered lawyers and lobbyists to advance their agenda.

-Insurance companies have spent millions creating propaganda to convince the general public that there are too many frivolous lawsuits and that the filing of lawsuits is bad.
+insurance companies or corporate defendants have spent millions creating propaganda to convince the general public that there are too many frivolous lawsuits and that the filing of lawsuits is bad.
 What they don't tell you is that it is your constitutional right to file suit when your insurance company refuses to honor its contractual rights, cheats you, or engages in other acts of bad faith.
-When insurance companies engage in these practices they are hoping to negotiate with you directly, and without skilled legal advice.
+When insurance companies or corporate defendants engage in these practices they are hoping to negotiate with you directly, and without skilled legal advice.
 Bad idea.

-There is nothing wrong with hiring skilled counsel to enforce your rights – the insurance companies do it every day, on every case, and have skilled negotiators evaluating your claims.
-Unfortunately for consumers, and to the advantage of insurance company's bank accounts, only a very small percentage of people who are cheated by insurance companies actually file suit.
+There is nothing wrong with hiring skilled counsel to enforce your rights – the insurance companies or corporate defendants do it every day, on every case, and have skilled negotiators evaluating your claims.
+Unfortunately for consumers, and to the advantage of insurance company's bank accounts, only a very small percentage of people who are cheated by insurance companies or corporate defendants actually file suit.

 The insurance industry knows this and banks on it.
 The amount of money they save on the customers whom they cheat is far more than the damages they have to pay to those who file suit.
 By convincing the public not to sue them, they make money.
 Don't let them get away with improperly underpaying or denying your valid claim.
 You have paid premiums for many years.
 And no insurance company would allow you to forget to write them the premium checks they expect to receive from you.